 5 Effective Tips on How to Reach out to Literary Agents

-If you are thinking of publishing a book of your very own, you should know that there are many facets to take account of.
+If you are thinking of publishing a book, you should know that there are many facets to take account of.
 One such aspect is getting the right representation for your book.

 Remember that you will have to compete with a myriad of authors out there, and if you don’t have the right people to protect your literary interests, you will surely have a hard time in the process.
 So before you set out and release your book, you should find the right literary agent to represent you.